robinsving/pathfinder2e-notes/content/Worlds/1. Red Eclipse/1. Karaktärer/Fiender/Demoner/Contessa Lrilatha.md

 # Contessa Lrilatha

-Closest adviser to [[Queen Abrogale Thrune II]] rumored to be a demon sent by Asmodeus himself.
+Closest adviser to [[Drottning Abrogale Thrune II]] rumored to be a demon sent by Asmodeus himself.